rafaelyanlab/tax_expectation/README.md

-H
-arvardx Data Science Project
+Harvardx Data Science Project

-This project contains three main files:
+This project contains four main files:

 1).
 01_pre_processing.R = This code is just for illustration purposes so the reader can look to some of the data wrangling steps performed.